jeremyhilado/seir-224-project-2/readme.md

 Instructors will be checking Github issues to respond to technical questions.

-Additionally, each group will receive 3 "tokens" for 20 minutes of in-person instructor support.
-These may be redeemed any time during business hours: simply Slack the instructor and they'll come as quickly as possible.
-Unused minutes don't "roll over".
+Additionally, each group may request 20 minutes of in-person instructor support **3 times** over the course of the project.
+These may be redeemed **anytime** during business hours: simply Slack the instructor and they'll come as quickly as possible.
+However, unused minutes don't "roll over".

-For existential questions, and/or those regarding expectations, instructors may be reached via Slack at any time, inside and outside of business hours (although they may be somewhat slower to respond outside of business hours).
+For existential questions, and/or those regarding expectations, instructors may be reached via Slack at **any time**, inside **and** outside of business hours (although they may be somewhat slower to respond outside of business hours).

 ---